Tempering Ovens and Furnaces

 How Tempering Furnaces Are Used

-Tools and similar materials are tempered at lower temperatures because material hardness is a benefit to their overall performance.
+However, tools and similar materials are tempered at lower temperatures because material hardness is a benefit to their overall performance.
 Products like springs require higher temperatures inside of an oven to allow for more material deformation and plasticity.

 Get a Tempering Oven From Sentro Tech